In India, $1 housekeepers spark a consumer, worker frenzy despite safety risks

 Cognisant of the challenges for a business that mainly employs women, Snabbit and Pronto said they have an in-app SOS button that alerts area supervisors in case of distress, while Pronto also offers self-defence training.

-"In the offline world, the rate of abuse for a lot of these domestic workers is super high," said Pronto's 23-year-old CEO Anjali Sardana, adding that her company is trying to comfort its workers by assuring legal and medical support when needed.
+“In the offline world, the rate of abuse for a lot of these domestic workers is super high,” said Pronto’s 23-year-old chief executive officer Anjali Sardana, adding that her company is trying to comfort its workers by assuring legal and medical support when needed.

 Urban Company, which also offers services like plumbing, declined to comment for this story.
 It has previously said it offers a women-only safety helpline and an SOS app feature.

-Shabnam Hashmi, a women's rights activist, said the companies run extensive background checks on workers before onboarding them but should also check customer credentials.
-Currently users can simply log in on apps to book home help.
+Ms Shabnam Hashmi, a women’s rights activist, said the companies run extensive background checks on workers before onboarding them but should also check customer credentials.
+Currently, users can simply log in on apps to book home help.

 “How is it ever possible for these jobs to be safe for women – even with an SOS button?
 Unless they carry cameras, which is of course impossible, there is no way to know what happens behind that door,” she said.